Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Introduction

 \cawo{} and Ge are common target materials for a wide range of experiments that are searching for rare and novel phenomena: For example the scattering off of a potential Dark Matter particle (e.g.\ \textsc{Cresst} \cite{CRESST:2019jnq} for \cawo{} or CDMSlite \cite{Alkhatib2021} for Ge), the Coherent Elastic Neutrino-Nucleus Scattering (CE\textnu{}NS) (e.g.\ \textsc{Nucleus} \cite{Angloher2019} for \cawo{} or \textsc{Conus} \cite{Ackermann2024} for Ge), or the neutrinoless double beta (0\textnu{}2\textbeta{}) decay (e.g.\ the future \textsc{Legend} experiment \cite{Abgrall2017} for Ge).

 By their very nature, i.e., searching for \emph{rare} events amidst a usually more frequent background, such kinds of experiment depend crucially on a reliable and verified background prediction.
 Typically, these predictions are based on Monte Carlo simulations of relevant background sources.
-A widely used toolkit to create these simulations is \geant{} \cite{GEANT4:2002zbu,Allison:2006ve,Allison:2016lfl}, which allows its user to consider a given physics interaction by including a model of this interaction in a so-called \emph{physics list}.
-For electromagnetic interactions (EM), e.g.\ ionisation, photo absorption, Compton scattering, etc., \geant{} provides several electromagnetic \emph{physics constructors}: they are predefined sets of implemented models to enable a consistent interplay between EM, see the \geant{} manual \cite{Geant4Manual} for details.
-Hence, a physics list may include directly a set of physics models or include physics constructors, which include physics models, or any combinations thereof.
+A widely used toolkit to create these simulations is \geant{} \cite{GEANT4:2002zbu,Allison:2006ve,Allison:2016lfl}, which allows its user to consider a given physics interaction by implementing this interaction as a \emph{physics process} that relies on one or more \emph{physics models} in a so-called \emph{physics list}.
+For electromagnetic interactions (EM), e.g.\ ionisation, photo absorption, Compton scattering, etc., \geant{} provides several electromagnetic \emph{physics constructors}: they are predefined sets of processes, models, and their parameters settings to enable a consistent interplay between EM interactions, see the \geant{} manual \cite{Geant4Manual} for details.
+Hence, a physics list may include directly a set of physics processes and models or include physics constructors, which include physics processes and models, or any combinations thereof.